Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: IMH on general state spaces

-When $K = 2$, the model is known as Beta-Binomial example.
-Suppose we choose prior $\pi = \text{Uniform}(\Theta)$, where $\Theta = \{(p,q)| 0\leq p \leq 1, q = 1-p\}$.
-The relation between $n(0.01)$ and $N$ is shown in Figure \ref{fig:beta_binomial}.
-As shown in Figure \ref{fig:beta_binomial}, the algorithm converges faster when $p$ is closer to $0.5$, and $n(\epsilon)$ grows sublinearly with respect to $N$. \end{example} \begin{remark} If one uses some non-conjugate priors such as truncated Gaussian prios, then the calculation for $w^\star$ is much more complicated.
-The asymptotics can still go through using a comparison argument, so $\Theta(N^{\frac{K-1}{2}})$ steps are still necessary and sufficient for convergence.
-Detailed calculations of the Beta likelihood with non-conjugate priors can be found in Section 4.2.1 of Wang \cite{wang2020theoretical}. \end{remark}

-Now we briefly conclude this part, in this part we provide answer to our first question (Q1) proposed in Section \ref{sec:introduction} for the IMH algorithm on general state spaces.
+Now we briefly conclude this part, we provide the answer to our first question (Q1) proposed in Section \ref{sec:introduction} for the IMH algorithm on general state spaces.
 Our results can be briefly summarized below:

-\begin{enumerate} \item If $w^\star = \infty$, then the IMH chain is not geometrically ergodic, thus the chain does not converge at a geometric rate. \item If $w^\star < \infty$ and can be attained at some $x^\star \in \mathcal X$, then we can derive the following exact converge speed:
+\begin{enumerate} \item If $w^\star = \infty$, then the IMH chain is not geometrically ergodic, thus the chain does not converge at a geometric rate. \item If $w^\star < \infty$ then we can derive the following exact converge speed: In particular, if $w^\star$ can be attained at some $x^\star \in \mathcal X$, then the worst-case convergence speed happens when initializing the chain at $x^\star$. \end{enumerate}